 All these pricing options – both personal and advanced – are billed annually and comes with a 30-day free trial.

 Finally, as for payment methods, you can use PayPal or credit cards to complete the order.

 Do I recommend Password Boss (Premium)?

-But the auto-fill function is a significant issue with this tool that spoils the whole experience.
+But the auto-fill function for saved passwords is a significant issue with this tool that spoils the whole experience.
 So, if you’re ready to overlook this flaw, then definitely go for the premium plans.